blog Oracle blog in Spanish

 Enter a password for the APEX_REST_PUBLIC_USER user []

-6) DISABLE Oracle XML DB Protocol Server, if not already.
+6) DISABLE Oracle XML DB Protocol Server, if it is not already disabled.

 We disable the XML protocol server to prevent the port we are going to configure from being in use.